Maths GPU clusters and servers

 What about job scheduling and fair usage controls?

-- Job queueing and resource management is not being used on the GPU clusters or the stand-alone server at present because, unlike the Maths compute cluster in the past, fair usage and contention for resources has not been a problem with the GPU facilities.
+- Job queueing and resource management is not being used on the GPU clusters or the stand-alone servers at present because, unlike the Maths compute cluster in the past, fair usage and contention for resources has not been a problem with the GPU facilities.
 Also, it is very difficult to implement traditional HPC-style cluster job management on GPU cards because there is no low-level interface to core and memory resources on any given GPU card, although it is possible to control use of entire GPU cards.
 But with the present small-scale clusters used by a small group of regular users, it currently is not worth implementing any form of job control.

 About the GPU clusters